 Am I thirsty?
 Most of us are chronically dehydrated, which makes it very difficult to listen to our bodies.
 Thus, we may wind up eating when we’re actually thirsty, and not hungry.
 A good habit to practice is drinking a big glass of water when you wake up in the morning.
 Then, continually ask yourself how thirsty you are throughout the day, and hydrate as needed.

 How tired am I?
 Sleep deficit can prevent us from thinking clearly, and it has also been linked to overeating.
 Therefore, if we’re tired it’s important that we get enough rest.
 We all need 6-9 hours of sleep, and experts say we generally do best on at least 8.
-Practice good sleep hygiene by turning off electronics a few hours before bed, and sleeping in a cool room.
+You can try practicing good sleep hygiene by turning off electronics a few hours before bed and sleeping in a cool room.

 Sometimes all we need is awareness in order to make a shift.
 Once we’re aware of how different foods are affecting how we feel, we’re much more likely to embrace the foods that make us feel good, and eliminate the foods that don’t.

 Am I hungry?
 If so, what does my body feel like eating?
 Listening to your body and honoring what it seems to want to eat is called intuitive eating.
 Our bodies have finely-tuned measuring systems that ensure we will get all of the nutrients we need if we just listen to it.
-For instance, if I feel like I need some protein, I’ll eat a meal that’s rich in nuts or beans; if my body is craving some carbs, I’ll have a gluten-free pasta dish; if my body wants some healthy fats, I’ll have something with coconut oil or avocado in it.
+For instance, if I feel like I need some protein, I’ll eat a meal that’s rich in beans; if my body is craving some carbs, I’ll have some rice or potatoes; if my body wants some healthy fats, I’ll have something pumpkin seeds or avocado in it.
 If I force my body to eat what I think it “should” eat, this will usually backfire and cause me to feel tired and gain weight.
 All that being said, intuitive eating is only effective when you’ve weaned yourself off of addictive foods such as animal products and sugar.

 If you’re not hungry, don’t eat.
 Ayurveda (an ancient system of living originating in India) teaches us that when we sit down to eat a meal, we should be be at an 8, in terms of a scale of 0 to 10, 0 being completely full and 8 being ravenous.
 If you’re not hungry, distract yourself or have some water or tea.
 While eating a meal, pay attention to how full you’re becoming and stop when you’re at an 8, in terms of a scale of 0 to 10, 0 being ravenous, and 10 being completely full.
 Remember that there’s always another meal coming, so there’s no need to hoard.